The first thing to do in order to get an Erasmus scholarship is to apply for Erasmus exchange studies and get nominated through your faculty.

 Do you know that you can apply for extra grant if...

-...you chose to take the train to your study destination.
-For Spring 2020 The International Office announces a number of scholarships of 190 EUR each for Erasmus students chosing to take the train to the host destination.
+...you chose to take the train to your study destination. he International Office announces a number of scholarships of 190 EUR each for Erasmus students chosing to take the train to the host destination.
 The train should be the main mean of travel in order to be eligible for the grant.
 Receipt of the purchased train tickets will be required.
 Apply via your faculty's Exchange portal, under uploading documents.

 ...you have accompanying children.
 Erasmus students bringing children during the exchange can apply for a top-up of 200 EUR per month.